Naararouter/svelte-css-short-name-preprocess/README.md

 - [ ] Support dynamic svelte class-names;
 - [X] Provide a way to affect css-framework class-names;
 - [ ] Tests;

+## Support

+If you like this package, you can support me via Patreon: https://www.patreon.com/naararouter